auth0-lab/a0-components/README.md

 # Auth0 Lab / UI Components

+Auth0Lab UI components provide a solid foundation for developing robust and user-friendly identity-related features in applications.

-## Disclaimer
+## Important

-The UI components are an experimental [Auth0Lab](https://lab.auth0.com) library.
-They might not remain available or be incorporated into the Auth0 platform.
-Use of these components is without support and all questions should be directed to the open source [repository](https://github.com/auth0-lab/a0-components) or the [Auth0Lab discord](https://discord.gg/QGHxwDsbQQ).
+The UI components provided from the experimental [Auth0Lab](https://lab.auth0.com) library may not remain available or be incorporated into the Auth0 platform.
+The Auht0Lab UI components are community supported and are not directly supported by Auth0 by Okta.
+All questions should be directed to the open source [repository](https://github.com/auth0-lab/a0-components) or the [Auth0Lab discord](https://discord.gg/QGHxwDsbQQ).

 ## Getting Started